Worried About Background Checks? How Missing an Experience Letter Might Affect You

 ra_ag

-And their declaring you absconding is justified since they had disagreed to waive off the notice period, and even then, you did not report to work on the 17th day and just sent an email.
+Their declaration of you as absconding is justified since they disagreed to waive off the notice period, and even then, you did not report to work on the 17th day and just sent an email.
 This was incorrect.
-You should have spoken to the HR head and discussed your reason and the fact that you are unable to serve a longer notice period.
+You should have spoken to the HR head and discussed your reason and the fact that you were unable to serve a longer notice period.

 Did you join any other company after that?